qingye/HTTP2/README.md

 ## Future work
 There are a number of important HTTP/2 functionalities missing from this library, such as
 * Frame pushing
-* Header compression
 * Flow control
 * Various security measures

-These are some of the biggest improvements that HTTP/2 has over HTTP/1.1, meaning that although we have technically implemented HTTP/2, it is not much, if at all, faster than HTTP/1.1, and way less safe.
+These are some of the biggest improvements that HTTP/2 has over HTTP/1.1, meaning that although we have technically implemented HTTP/2, it is not much, if at all, faster than HTTP/1.1, and less secure.

 ## Example